 Method of Award

-The solicitation should identify the method of award as a best value procurement, which takes into consideration cost as well as technical or non-cost factors.
-The solicitation should indicate whether the agency anticipates making a single or multiple award pursuant to the solicitation.
-If there will be multiple awards, it should also state whether awards will be made by lot, region, type of service, or some other characteristic.

-The agency should specify in the solicitation how ties will be broken.
 In the event of a tie bid, the decision as to the winning bid must be made in accordance with the State Finance Law § 163(10)(a).

 Evaluation Criteria

 The solicitation must present the criteria that will be used for the evaluation of proposals.
 At a minimum, the agency must disclose in the solicitation the relative weights that will be applied to the cost and technical components of the proposals.
 An example would be: 30 percent for cost and 70 percent for technical.